-- Participation Students are expected to come to class prepared and participate in the discussions. - Problem Sets There will be three problem sets during the quarter.
-A few guidelines for the problem sets: - Problem sets must be turned in via the Gradescope link on Canvas by 10 PM (Central) on the Friday of the week they are due. - All problem sets and exams are graded anonymously so please do not include any information that would reveal your identity. - We strongly encourage you to work in a problem set group.
+- Participation Students are expected to come to class prepared and participate in the discussions. - Problem Sets There will be five problem sets during the quarter.
+A few guidelines for the problem sets: - Problem sets must be turned in via the Gradescope link on Canvas by 5 PM (Central) on the day they are due. - We strongly encourage you to work in a problem set group.
 If you work in a group, you may turn in a single problem set for the whole group.
 Groups that turn in a joint problem set can be no larger than four people.
-If you turn in an individual problem set, it may not be identical to another student's problem set. - For the sake of your heroic TA, who check huge numbers of problem sets at a time, please write your answers to problems in a linear, concise, and readable form.
+If you turn in an individual problem set, it may not be identical to another student's problem set. - For the sake of your heroic TAs, who check huge numbers of problem sets at a time, please write your answers to problems in a linear, concise, and readable form.
 Doing so is an act of kindness. - No late assignments will be accepted. - Exams There will be two in-class exams, a midterm and a comprehensive final during the final week.

-Course Materials The required textbook for the course is
+TA sessions the week prior to exam will be review sessions.
+We will make at least one sample exam available a week prior to the exams. - Questions The course will have a Piazza site, accessed through Canvas.
+If you have questions or thoughts based on the readings, please post them on Piazza for discussion by instructors, TAs, and classmates. - Course Materials The required textbook for the course is